 The movie spends a hundred minutes showing up Jonathan Shields for the complete louse that he is.
 He lies, cheats, and callously uses the people who believe in him.
 He deceives and abuses the unstable Lorrison.
-By sic’ing the promiscuous Gaucho onto the writer’s naïve and susceptable wife, he pretty much guarantees the breakup of their marriage.
-On paper, this must read like a full condemnation of the take-no-prisoners swine that do whatever’s necessary to scale each rung of the Hollywood ladder.
-The usual self-justification among the vermin I’ve met, is that they perceive Hollywood as a place without ethics: anyone who enters the game must be prepared to take the hard knocks.
+By sic’ing the promiscuous Gaucho onto the writer’s naïve and susceptible wife he pretty much guarantees the breakup of their marriage.
+On paper this must read like a full condemnation of the take-no-prisoners swine that do whatever is necessary to scale each rung of the Hollywood ladder.
+The usual self-justification among the vermin I’ve met is that Hollywood is a place without ethics: anyone who enters the game must be prepared to take the hard knocks.
 If the screenplay acknowledged the verdict of its own evidence, The Bad and the Beautiful might be a visionary statement.

 The show instead endorses Jonathan Shields and his sleazy methods.
 He’s what Hollywood greatness is all about — nerve, daring, uncompromising quality.
 We have to take the uncompromising quality part on faith.
 Dick Powell’s antebellum epic looks as if it’s supposed to be something like Selznick’s Gone with the Wind. [ Shields shelves the pretentious-sounding The Proud Land, but the property seems to have done all right anyway.
-In the next year’s The Band Wagon, The Proud Land is playing on the NYC Marquee seen when Fred Astaire’s entering his stage door.
-His show goes on the road for several weeks, and when returns Shield’s show is still playing! ]
+In the next year’s The Band Wagon, The Proud Land is playing on the NYC Marquee seen when Fred Astaire enters a stage door.
+His show goes on the road for several weeks, and when returns Shields’ show is still playing! ]

 Finally, big author Bartlow is supposed to owe his whole life to Shields, for enticing him into the relatively sleazy realm of screenwriting (compared to his previous status) and weaning him away from a wife who ‘took up too much of his time.’
 We’re supposed to believe that Gloria Grahame’s sad Rosemary turns out fine — reincarnated as a Pulitzer Prize-winning Forever Amber– like book.
 Hollywood was full of great writers that went there to die (Faulkner) or got caught up in the machine (A.I.
 Bezzerides).
-This ‘we-made-you, why-aren’t-you-grateful?’ attitude must have brought a tear Louis B. Mayer’s evil eye — even though, when The Bad and the Beautiful premiered, he had already been gone from the studio for a full year.
+This ‘we-made-you, why-aren’t-you-grateful?’ attitude surely would have brought a tear Louis B. Mayer’s evil eye — if, when The Bad and the Beautiful premiered, he hadn’t already been gone from the studio for a full year.

 The movie assumes that the making of Oscar-caliber entertainment is the highest possible human aspiration, so elevated that it justifies grinding up people along the way.
-Shields constantly spouts Citizen Kane- like proclamations of high artistic ideals and lofty goals.
-It can’t have been a new thing in 1952 to have a producer declare himself above crass moneygrubbing, and talk about his factory output as if he were a maker of Great Art.
+Shields constantly spouts Citizen Kane- like proclamations of high artistic ideals.
+It can’t have been a new thing in 1952 to have a producer declare himself above crass moneygrubbing, and to compare his factory output to Great Art.
 If Jonathan Shields is modeled after Stanley Kramer, remember that Kramer talked a good line while making two pretentious losers for every classic he produced.
-Shields’ noble artist act is now such a built-in aspect of Hollywood bullshit, that he should seem much more transparent.
+Shields’ noble artist act is now such a built-in aspect of standard Hollywood bullshit.

 The movie of course makes no mention of labor unrest or the paralyzing fear of the blacklist.
 Louis B. Mayer’s idea of dedication to the ideals of Art had been a six-day work week and no Unions.
 Naturally, after a show of denying the louse that ‘ruined’ their lives, the three talents are eager to hear about Jonathan’s new movie idea.
-They’re hypocrites worthy of James M. Cain, but we just see beautiful people in the thrall of tinseltown opportunity.
+They’re hypocrites worthy of James M. Cain, yet also beautiful people in the thrall of tinseltown opportunity.
 It’s business as ususal in glamour land.

 More evidence of The Bad and the Beautiful being a puffed-up valentine from MGM to itself can be seen in the overhyped opening credits, which herald each star name with a music sting.
 Billy Wilder mocked this self-aggrandizing style by imitating it in The Apartment, when C.C.
 Baxter tries to watch a classic movie on television.
 But hey, the show won Oscars, for Gloria Grahame, writer Schnee, cinematographer Surtees, costumer Helen Rose and four of MGM’s art directors.
 Kirk Baby Douglas was the only nomination that got bypassed — Gary Cooper won for Stanley Kramer’s western, also pushing aside Alec Guinness, José Ferrer and Marlon Brando.

-Another of the movie’s major pleasures is David Raksin’s smooth-as-silk music score, with its classy main theme for the main titles.
+Another of the movie’s major pleasures is David Raksin’s smooth-as-silk music score, with its classy main title theme.
 Raksin combined this music, along with the scores for Laura and Forever Amber into suites for a powerful record album from the ’70s.

 A special extra is a selection of recovered music cues, original Raksin recording sessions that soundtrack aficionados will appreciate.
-I suspect the guiding hand of Turner special projects whiz George Feltenstein had a hand in this — as far back as the late 1980s he was always busy making sure that original scoring found in the vaults, was brought out for the public.
+I suspect the guiding hand of Turner special projects whiz George Feltenstein in this — as far back as the late 1980s he was always busy making sure that original scoring found in the vaults was brought out for the public.
 A trailer is included as well.

 The other extra is a feature-length docu from 2001, Lana Turner … A Daughter’s Memoir.
-It’s a slick production that covers Turner’s career from a softening, affectionate point of view.
-The show tells us that Lana was a naive girl, who had no idea she was going to attract so much attention in a tight sweater.
+The slick production covers Turner’s career from a softening, affectionate point of view.
+The show wants us to believe that that Lana was a naive girl who had no idea she was going to attract so much attention in a tight sweater.
 Little of Turner’s allegedly wild private life is referenced.
 Her relationship with mobster Johnny Stompanato (as celebrated in L.A.
 Confidential) is addressed, which gives us an opportunity to read between the lines.
-A fictional re-staging of the famed crime / scandal of 1958, with stand-ins for Turner and Stompanato, drag the show down to the phony standards of reality televison.
+A fictional re-staging of the famed crime / scandal of 1958, with stand-ins for Turner and Stompanato, pull the show down to the phony standards of reality televison.
 The narrator is Robert Wagner, so it’s a little weird hearing a ‘softened’ version of a dicey Hollywood mystery, read by an actor caught up in unanswered questions about another Hollywood tragedy.